Daqarta for DOS Contents

 In Dynamic RTime mode there are no memory constraints.
 A burst can be as long as desired, subject only to the size limits of the 32-bit value storage format... about 4 billion samples, or roughly 24 hours at 48000 samples per second.

-Freq menu for convenience, plus controls to select the modulator source and modulation depth, as well as to set the frequency and phase of the internal sine source if that is selected.
+AM (Amplitude Modulation)The AM submenu includes duplicates of the controls in the Freq menu for convenience, plus controls to select the modulator source and modulation depth, as well as to set the frequency and phase of the internal sine source if that is selected.

-Freq menu controls, as well as modulator controls.
+FM (Frequency Modulation)As for AM, the FM submenu includes duplicates of the main Freq menu controls, as well as modulator controls.

 This is actually a multi-purpose submenu, which changes to fit the Wave type and certain Wave settings.
 The Ramp Wave submenu allows you to select normal Phase modulation or Slope modulation, and Pulse Wave allows Phase or Width modulation.

 This is not an available option for noise-type waves, or for Arb or Play waves where the Step Timing option has been selected.

 Phase / Slope / Width Menu:

 Frequency Sweep:The Sweep menu is different from the AM, FM, and Phase Modulation menus.
 Like them, it has duplicates of the main Freq menu controls, although main Freq is here called Start.
 And like the FM and Phase menus, it is also not available for noise-type waves, or Arb/Play in Step Timing mode.
 But it does not allow selection of any modulator source other than its own Linear / Exponential sweep generator.

 Level %:This scales the full-on level to an arbitrary value.
 It is intended mainly for relative scaling among the wave component pages.
 To adjust overall output level, use the Output dB controls.